bzymet/enterprise-monitoring-dashboard/terraform/aws-lab/README.md

 - Apply job blocked until approval
 - Environment-specific OIDC identity used by the AWS trust policy

-The reviewer can inspect the completed plan-job log and download `finops-plan.txt` before approving deployment.
+The reviewer can inspect the completed plan-job log and download the readable plan artifact, such as `finops-plan.txt` or `workspaces-plan.txt`, before approving deployment.

 ---